Connecting with other CPN playgroups near you

 Below are more resources to equip you and your team.

-Equipping your team or your church leadership
+Equipping your team

 What does a Christian playgroup look like A useful discussion-starter for reflecting on some core values for playgroup ministry